thingswesaid/dash-client/README.md

   - use lodash where possible
   - change link in Video to extended
   - consolidate react-media with react-size (go for react size)
+  - merge Utils
 - [ ] Build single sign pages with all readings for a sign (Capricorn, Leo) - TODO when have more readings
-- [ ] Build prices page + monthly pass for specific emails - monthly payment 29.99 (add promos on navbar) - add option to checkout pannel
+- [ ] Build prices page + monthly pass for specific emails - monthly payment 29.99 (add promos on navbar)
+  - add option to checkout pannel
+  - videos downloadable - BFF now available
 - [ ] Add images (sad and happy) to unsubscribe emails
-- [ ] Merge Utils
 - [ ] Create OUR MISSION section
 - [ ] Find influencers, create assets for them and track affiliate link with bitly.com
 - [ ] build recommendation engine based on zodiac signs and previously researched keywords